HafizFasih/icp-book/icp-book/docs/part1-ideology/03-founding-fathers-iqbal.md

 ## Introduction

-The freedom movement of Pakistan was a cumulative effort led by visionary leaders who guided the Muslims of the Subcontinent from political decline to independence.
-While figures like **Sir Syed Ahmed Khan** laid the educational foundation and **Quaid-e-Azam Muhammad Ali Jinnah** provided the political strategy, **Dr. Allama Muhammad Iqbal** is revered as the **"Spiritual Father of Pakistan."**
+The freedom movement of Pakistan was a combined effort led by great leaders who guided the Muslims of the Subcontinent from political decline to independence.
+While figures like **Sir Syed Ahmed Khan** laid the educational foundation and **Quaid-e-Azam Muhammad Ali Jinnah** provided the political strategy, **Dr. Allama Muhammad Iqbal** is respected as the **"Spiritual Father of Pakistan."**

 His contributions were unique as he provided the **ideological roadmap** for the nation.
-He did not just fight for political rights; he fundamentally reshaped the Muslim mindset, transitioning them from a minority community to a distinct nation.
+He did not just fight for political rights; he completely changed the Muslim mindset, moving them from a minority community to a separate nation.

 ---